Evolution of skewness and kurtosis of cosmic density fields

-The early evolution of the density field is calculated in models using the Zeldovich approximation, thereafter actual numerical simulations follows.
+The early evolution of the density field was calculated in simulations using the Zeldovich approximation, thereafter, actual numerical simulations follow.
 Available data suggest that embryos of galaxies and superclusters were created by high peaks of the initial field.
-The initial velocity field around peaks is almost laminar.
-Highest density peaks of the density field started to attract surrounding matter stronger than around peaks of lower density.
-In this way centres of future superclusters formed.
-The almost identical pattern of the cosmic web on the supercluster scale at all epochs with $z \ge 3$ suggests that the same pattern existed already at earlier epochs, actually already at the creation of density fluctuations.
-The development of the density field in the early phase is well described by \citet{Zeldovich:1970} approximation and its extension, the adhesion model by \citet{Kofman:1988aa}.
-As shown by \citet{Kofman:1990aa, Kofman:1992aa}, the adhesion approximation yields present epoch structures, very similar to structures, calculated by N-body numerical simulations of the evolution of the cosmic web with the same initial fluctuations. {\em \textup{Thus the combination of theoretical models and numerical simulations suggests that the asymmetry of the PDF started to form soon after the creation of fluctuations in the early period of the evolution of the universe.} }
+The initial velocity field around the peaks is almost laminar.
+The highest density peaks of the density field started to attract surrounding matter more strongly than around peaks of lower density.
+In this way, centres of future galaxies, clusters, and superclusters formed.
+The almost identical pattern of the cosmic web on the supercluster scale at epochs with $z \ge 3$ suggests that the same pattern existed at earlier epochs, even soon after the creation of density fluctuations.
+The development of the density field in the early phase is well described by the \citet{Zeldovich:1970} approximation and its extension, the adhesion model by \citet{Kofman:1988aa}.
+As shown by \citet{Kofman:1990aa, Kofman:1992aa}, the adhesion approximation for the present epoch yields structures that are very similar to the structures calculated with N-body numerical simulations of the evolution of the cosmic web with the same initial fluctuations. {\em \textup{Thus the combination of theoretical models and numerical simulations suggests that the asymmetry of the PDF started to form soon after the creation of fluctuations in the early period of the evolution of the universe.} }

-The evolution of particle densities in under-dense regions leads to rapid decrease of particle densities, see Fig.~\ref{fig:Fig6}.
-These regions correspond to voids.
-Both Figures illustrate the asymmetric evolution of the cosmic web.
-The asymmetry is measured by the skewness parameter $S$.
-The dependence of skewness $S$ on the epoch $1+z$ is almost linear in log-log presentation, thus $S$ slowly approaches zero at very early epoch.
-The present study shows, that deviations from zero value of $S$ are due to the increase of the positive tail of the density distribution function.